You must be able to read, write and comprehend the English language at a level exceeding basic conversational English. Required IELTS level is 6.5.

 No. The program tuition is broken into 4 payment periods, which are scheduled to provide students with sufficient time in-between to obtain the necessary funds.

-Estimated tuition costs and payment timelines are posted on the program website.
+Estimated tuition costs and payment timelines are posted on the program's webpage.

 The program is not covered by OSAP and at this time there are no scholarships, grants or bursaries that are available for the CIATPL program.
 It is suggested that applicants ensure that they have the means to cover the costs before starting the program.